Bruins set NHL record: 12 straight home wins to start season

 In overtime, Carolina was playing shorthanded after being called for too many men on the ice when Pastrnak one-timed a pass from Brad Marchand inside the far post from above the left circle.

-Jesperi Kotkaniemi and Stefan Noesen each scored a power-play goal for Carolina, and Pyotr Kochetkov made 38 saves.
+Pyotr Kochetkov and Stefan Noesen each scored a power-play goal for Carolina, and Jesperi Kotkaniemi made 38 saves.
 The Hurricanes lost their fifth straight.

 Boston’s tying goal was originally disallowed because of goaltender interference on Nick Foligno but overturned on a coach’s challenge after it was ruled that he was nudged into the crease by Carolina defenseman Brett Pesce.